Otite-Git/Host-a-WordPress-Website-on-AWS/README.md

 ## **Additional Resources**

 - **AWS Documentation:** Refer to the [AWS documentation](https://aws.amazon.com/documentation/) for detailed guides on setting up VPC, EC2, Auto Scaling, Load Balancer, and other services.
-- **GitHub Repository Files:** Access the repository files for scripts, architectural diagrams, and configuration files necessary for deploying the website.
+- **GitHub Repository Files:** Refer to [Otite-Git/Host-WorPress](https://github.com/Otite-Git/Host-a-WordPress-Website-on-AWS.git) to access the repository files for scripts, architectural diagrams, and configuration files necessary for deploying the website.

 ## **Contributing**